LucasDelfino92/morrowindsharp/modlist.md

   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **00 Complete**: only if you didn't install **Religions Elaborated** earlier.
     - **02 Religions Elaborated Compatible**: only if you installed **Religions Elaborated** earlier.
-- [**Temples with Shrines**](https://www.nexusmods.com/morrowind/mods/45535) by Leyawynn: adds shrines to the temples in Maar Gan, Molag Mar, Suran and Vos.

 ### GAMEPLAY MWSE